My tried and tested 5 top tips on Flying made easy with a toddler

-Where would I be without my ipad?
+Where would I be without my iPad?
 It has been a lifeline to quiet time on many an occasion.
 It’s common sense to have your gadgets all charged and ready for your journey but also think about investing in a portable battery charger.
 Many flight operators now have in-seat charging for phones but not all.
-Plus what happens if you’re on a layover when your essential ipad, phone etc. runs out of juice?
-Most flights with inflight entertainment have a kids channel but if your little one is obsessed with Peppa Pig or Paw Patrol probably best to have them downloaded just incase they aren’t the cartoon of choice on the in-flight kids channel.
+Plus what happens if you’re on a layover when your essential iPad, phone etc. runs out of juice?
+And horror of horrors you don’t have a plug adapter with you.
+Most flights with in-flight entertainment have a kids channel but if your little one is obsessed with Peppa Pig or Paw Patrol probably best to have them downloaded just in case they aren’t the cartoon of choice on the in-flight kid’s channel.
 My son watched Peppa Pig for 3 hours on the way to New York.
 I do not worry or feel guilty about my child spending more time glued to his screen on a flight; the benefit outweighs my concerns.
-However it isn’t the only of entertainment I bring – see bribes below – but if your kids love reading and colouring then absolutely bring it along and have fun.
-I have a friend who always brings play-doh, if I allowed my little one to do this would be guaranteed to end up in my hair and stuck to our clothes.
+However it isn’t the only form of entertainment I bring – see bribes below – but if your kids love reading and colouring then absolutely bring it along and have fun.
+I have a friend who always brings play-doh, if I allowed my little one to do this it would be guaranteed to end up in my hair and stuck to our clothes.

 4. No place like home

+One of my crucial flying made easy with a toddler tips, is about comfort.
 Does your little one have a favourite blanket?
 A favourite toy?
 A bedtime ritual?
 Don’t just ditch these things because you’re on a flight.
 Plan ahead and consider how you can make your little ones as comfortable as possible.
-For us what that means is that on a evening/night flight we go to the toilets change him into his PJ’s, brush his teeth etc and head back to our seats for a favourite book.
-He then gets tucked into his blanket (when he was smaller his sleepbag) with his favourite teddy.
-I know people who bring full size regular pillows and find it’s a blessing.
+For us, what that means is that on an evening/night flight we go to the toilets change him into his PJ’s, brush his teeth etc. and head back to our seats for a favourite book.
+He then gets tucked into his blanket (when he was smaller his sleep bag) with his favourite teddy.
+I know people who bring full-size regular pillows and find it’s a blessing.
 We indulged ourselves on our New Zealand flight and bought him his own seat, I know not everyone can afford to do this but boy it made the hugest difference.

 5. When all else fails – Bribes

 Family Travel Show takes place in London’s Olympia on 31st October – 1st November 2015.
 Tickets cost £8 in advance or £10 on the door, under 16s are free.
-For full details and to book tickets please visit www.familytravelshow.com
+For full details and to book tickets, please visit